-This post will help you with organizing notes you’ve taken.
-If you’ve been following this series of posts, you are already well on your way to writing your manuscript’s rough draft.
+Once you’ve got a large pile of information together, organizing notes is the next step.
 At this point, you’ve done your exploratory research, made lists of keywords and questions to guide your search, collected your sources, and started taking notes.
 Organizing notes is the last step before writing the rough draft.

-Once you have completed taking your notes, it’s time to organize them.
-Taking care to do this step correctly will save lots of time when actually start your rough draft.
+Taking care to organize your notes thoughtfully and correctly will save you lots of time when actually start your rough draft.
 Read on to find out how.

 Determine your central question or thesis

 You must be clear about your central question or thesis before beginning to organize.
-In step two, you made lists of possible keywords to use and questions to answer in the course of your search for information.
+In step two, you made lists of possible keywords to use and questions to answer while you searched for information.
 Go back over those lists now and answer the following questions:

 - Are there any keywords or questions I can confidently mark off the list?
 These would include keywords and questions that seemed relevant in the beginning, but the consequent research has proved inapplicable.
 Go ahead and mark through them.

 - Are there keywords and questions that have proven prominent?
 Mark these.

 - Looking over the keywords and questions, see if you can formulate either a central question or a thesis (a central argument).

 Make a separate sheet of paper for each keyword you used for your notetaking.
 All notes should have one keyword label.
 I like to circle the keywords so they stand out.
 You could also highlight them in specific colors.
 You will need to devise a similar system for any notetaking app you may be used on a device.

 If you are using sheets of paper for your notes, it was recommended that you divide the sheets into horizontal thirds as shown at right.
 At this point, you should cut the sheets of paper into thirds.
 Do not cut off the vertical section at the left.
 That section should contain your keyword, your source-identifying mark, and the page number, if applicable.
 Now sort your note cards into piles by placing all notes with the same keywords together.